 The Intellectual Property Journal is an essential reference enabling intellectual property practitioners to keep-to-date by providing concise information about significant developments in the area of intellectual property law.

-The Intellectual Property Journal is published four times a year (minimum 24-pages), with each issue containing an editorial; case notes on recent relevant judgments; summaries of recent patent, trade mark and registered design decisions issued by the Intellectual Property Office; and feature articles on important issues, upcoming legislative changes, and information on other changes affecting intellectual property law and practice.
+Published four times a year (minimum 24-pages), the Journal contains editorial; case notes on recent relevant judgments; summaries of recent patent, trade mark and registered design decisions issued by the Intellectual Property Office; and feature articles on important issues, upcoming legislative changes, and information on other changes affecting intellectual property law and practice.